shirleyli2015/CS-598-DLH-Final-Project/README.md

 ```
 ## Pretrained Embedding Weights

-There are 14 models in the paper, and 3 of them require using pretrained embeeding weights:
+There are 14 models in the paper, and 3 of them require using pretrained embedding weights:
 1. MCE + RNN + Attention
 2. MCE + RNN
 3. MCE + Attention

-We obtained the pretrained embedding weights from the original authors, and the files are located in the [data](https://github.com/shirleyli2015/CS-598-DLH-Final-Project/blob/master/data/) directory.
+We obtained the pretrained embedding weights from the original authors, and they are located in the [data](https://github.com/shirleyli2015/CS-598-DLH-Final-Project/blob/master/data/) directory.
 ## Results

 We have reproduced the model(s) in the paper with the following results: